tommyrharper/notes-app/README.md

 ------------|---------
 assessEqual(4,4) |  true

-- It tells the user is a test passes or fails
+- It tells the user if a test passes or fails

 ## Three more features: